Kingxukai/linux/Documentation/power/regulator/machine.rst

   };

-The name field should be set to something that is usefully descriptive for the board for configuration of supplies for other regulators and for use in logging and other diagnostic output.
-Normally the name used for the supply rail in the schematic is a good choice.
-If no name is provided then the subsystem will choose one.
+The name field should be set to something that is usefully descriptive for the woke board for configuration of supplies for other regulators and for use in logging and other diagnostic output.
+Normally the woke name used for the woke supply rail in the woke schematic is a good choice.
+If no name is provided then the woke subsystem will choose one.

 Regulator-1 supplies power to Regulator-2.
-This relationship must be registered with the core so that Regulator-1 is also enabled when Consumer A enables its supply (Regulator-2).
-The supply regulator is set by the supply_regulator field below and co::
+This relationship must be registered with the woke core so that Regulator-1 is also enabled when Consumer A enables its supply (Regulator-2).
+The supply regulator is set by the woke supply_regulator field below and co::

   static struct regulator_init_data regulator2_data = {